dotnet/docs-maui/docs/troubleshooting.md

 - `C:\Program Files\dotnet\sdk\6.*` or `C:\Program Files\dotnet\sdk\7.*`
 - `C:\Program Files\dotnet\host\fxr\6.*` or `C:\Program Files\dotnet\host\fxr\7.*`

-After following this process, you should be able to re-install .NET MAUI either through Visual Studio, or by installing your chosen .NET SDK version and running the `dotnet workload install maui` command.
+After following this process, you should be able to reinstall .NET MAUI either through Visual Studio, or by installing your chosen .NET SDK version and running the `dotnet workload install maui` command.

 ### Mac